Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Gravitationally stratified atmospheres and stellar winds

 where $k$ is Boltzmann's constant, $T$ the coronal temperature, $m$ the mean particle mass, $G$ the universal gravitational constant, and $M_\odot$ and $R_\odot$ the solar mass and radius, respectively.

 Mass and momentum balance radially away from the Sun [in an assumed uniform, strictly radial flow] at heliocentric distance $r$ can be written

 with $\rho$ the mass density, $v$ the flow speed.
-Then $p=2nkT$ is the gas pressure in an electron--proton plasma with $n$ representing the electron or proton number density, and $\rho=mn$ where $m$ is the mean particle mass which is given by $m\approx m_{\rm p}/2$ for an electron--proton plasma.\activity{The momentum balance in Eq.~(\ref{eq:mom}) describes a radially-flowing wind over a non-rotating Sun.
-In reality, the Sun is rotating, and the magnetic field reaching into the heliosphere enforces the wind to co-rotate with the Sun, out to a distance where it becomes too weak to enforce such co-rotation.
-Show that for a sufficiently slowly rotating Sun, ignoring the centrifugal force is warranted.
-At what rotation period of a star like the Sun does the centrifugal force at, say, $2R_\odot$ counteract gravity by more than 10\%?
+Then $p=2nkT$ is the gas pressure in an electron--proton plasma with $n$ representing the electron or proton number density, and $\rho=mn$ where $m$ is the mean particle mass which is given by $m\approx m_{\rm p}/2$ for an electron--proton plasma.\activity{{\em Show:} The momentum balance in Eq.~(\ref{eq:mom}) describes a radially-flowing wind over a non-rotating Sun.
+In reality, the Sun is rotating, and the magnetic field reaching into the heliosphere enforces the wind to co-rotate with the Sun, out to a distance where it becomes too weak to enforce such co-rotation (somewhere between 10 to 20 solar radii, or 0.05 to 0.1\,AU). (a) Show that for a sufficiently slowly rotating Sun, ignoring the centrifugal force is warranted. (b) At what rotation period of a star like the Sun does the centrifugal force at, say, $2R_\odot$ counteract gravity by more than 10\%?
 The centrifugal force in the wind would have been important for the very young Sun, see Sec.~\ref{sec:overallactivity}.
 Moreover, in the early phases of star-disk systems, centrifugal forces may be important in driving a cold wind; see Sect.~\ref{sec:diskwind}. \mylabel{act:centrifugal}}

-[The] consequence of the thermal conduction in a million degree corona is to extend the corona; {\em i.e.}, the temperature falls off slowly with distance from the Sun.
+[The] consequence of the \indexit{thermal conduction}thermal conduction in a million degree corona is to extend the corona; {\em i.e.}, the temperature falls off slowly with distance from the Sun.
 Thus, in a hypothetical {\em static} atmosphere, we find a pressure at infinity given by

 Thus, if the temperature falls less rapidly than $1/r$, we find that $\lim_{r \to \infty}p(r)> 0$, we expect a non-vanishing pressure at infinity when the corona is extended.
 In particular, we find that for reasonable temperatures and densities $n_0$, $T_0$ at the 'coronal base' this pressure is much larger than any conceivable interstellar pressure.